apsdsm/datahelpers/README.md

 This is not finished software - this library is actively being developed, and is probably going to improve as time goes on.
 Use at your own risk.
 Also, right now it's set to spit out a lot of debug data, so don't be concerned if your debug console seem unusually verbose.

 ## Changes

+### v0.3

+- oh wow so many.
+Almost a whole overhaul of everything.
+Added tests, and made things generally easier to use.
+This comes at the expense of 0.3 being backwards incompatible.
+So if anybody was using the library, I'm sorry.
+More practically, that probably means just me, so I'm sorry, me.
+- changed a lot of terminology and syntax to be more intuitive
+- changed from forcing the user from using abstract class inheritence and now force them to implement interfaces
+- automatic importing is **no longer supported**.

 ### v0.2